PrestaFlow/prestaflow.io/resources/views/docs/library/1/getting-started/installation.md

 ## PrestaShop version

-Currently, only PrestaShop versions 8 and 9 are supported by the library.
+PrestaShop versions 1.7, 8 and 9 are supported by the library.

 ## Install the library